sidpalas/devops-directive-website/content/posts/2020/07/stupid-github-actions/index.md

 ### 3 -- Exponential Action

 The previous action has the potential to run indefinitely, but only one instance executes at a time, so it could be stopped manually if necessary.
-What if instead of triggering a single instance of itself it triggered multiple instead?
+What if instead, the action triggered itself multiple times?
 This way, if it got out of hand there would be no stopping the exponential growth 😰.
 That sounds dumb... lets do it!

-The file counter trick from before no longer works because multiple actions would be executing in parallel, all trying to modify and commit simultaneously.
-Instead, I decided to store the state in Git tags!
+The file counter trick from before no longer works because multiple actions would be executing in parallel, all trying to modify and commit simultaneously causing conflicts.
+Instead, I stored the state in Git tags!

-I create the base tag as a random UUID and then append the current iteration to prevent collisions.
-The current implementation only support single digits, but if I make it past 9 iterations of exponential growth, that means I messed up 💀.
+A random UUID is used as the base for the tag and the current iteration is appended to prevent collisions.
+The current implementation only support single digits, but if I make it past 9 iterations of exponential growth that means I messed up 💀.

 ```bash
 function increment_tag_push {